 It's a scary and overwhelming thought, right?
 Well, it doesn't have to be.
-Buying a home is one of the biggest financial decisions you might ever make in your lifetime but being prepared and researching ahead of time can make the process virtually hassle free.
+Buying a home is one of the biggest financial decisions you might ever make in your lifetime.
+Being prepared and researching ahead of time can make the process virtually hassle free.

-After the sub-prime mortgage crisis, banks and lenders are much more strict about who they lend to and the qualifying factors involved.
-This means in order to qualify for a home loan you have to have a decent credit score.
+After the sub-prime mortgage crisis, banks and lenders became more strict about who they would lend to and the qualifying factors involved.
+This means in order to qualify for a home loan you must have a decent credit score.

 Usually lenders will use your mid-score to determine credit eligibility.
-Your mid-score is derived from the median between your three credit bureau scores (equifax, experian, and transunion).
+Your mid-score is derived from the median between your three credit bureau scores (Equifax, Experian, and TransUnion).
+For example, if your three scores are 710, 688, and 660, lenders will qualify you based on your score of 688.
 Stay up to date and regularly check on your credit report to make sure there is no fraudulent activity and everything is reporting as it should.

-Besides just affecting your eligibility for the loan, your credit score also determines your interest rate in your mortgage.
+Besides just affecting your eligibility for the loan, your credit score also affects the interest rate on your mortgage.
 The better score you have, the better rate you will receive.
-Maintaining good credit will not just help you qualify for a mortgage but it can save you money in high interest payments
+Maintaining good credit will not only help you qualify for a mortgage but it can save you money in high interest payments.

 Besides just looking at your income, lenders use debt as a determining factor for loan eligibility.
-Most loan programs have a Debt-to-income (DTI) ratio you need to meet in order to qualify, meaning the amount of payments you have monthly in debt to the amount of income you make have to meet a certain ratio.
+Most loan programs have a Debt-to-Income (DTI) ratio you must meet in order to qualify, meaning the amount of monthly payments you have compared to the amount of income you make creates a certain ratio.

-Interest rates for home loans are tried to indicators in the overall economy and change daily.
-Rates can rise and fall sometimes up to a 1/2 of a percent in a day.
+Interest rates for home loans are tied to indicators in the overall economy, and change daily.
+Rates can rise and fall, sometimes up to a 1/2 of a percent in a day.
 Once you speak with your loan officer and are comfortable with your interest rate quote, make sure to lock it in as soon as possible.

 Just because you don't have 10 percent or more to put down on a mortgage doesn't mean you can't buy a home.
-There are government programs available that allow you to put as little as 3 percent down and in some cases, such as with a VA loan, there is no down payment required whatsoever.
-These programs are worth looking into and your qualified loan officer should be able to provide you with more information.
+There are government programs available that allow you to put as little as 3 percent down and in some cases, such as with a VA loan or USDA loan, there is no down payment required.
+These programs are worth looking into and your qualified loan officer will be able to provide you with more information.